Mark your calendar the 18th of September for Plaza.Expo - a one-day hybrid conference in Aarhus.

 Experiences:

 From Aarhus to the world, contemporary artist Esben will take us on his curious journey into the identity and experiences of his generation.
 Known for his multidisciplinary work in performances and installations from Paris and Berlin to Seoul and Miami, he challenges social norms by blurring the lines between art institutions and everyday culture.
-Together with Esben, we will explore his process at the crossroads between punk and pop, nostalgia and consumerism, psychology and technology.
+Together with Esben, we explored his process at the crossroads between punk and pop, nostalgia and consumerism, psychology and technology.

 No one really chooses to be an artist, it’s more like you have no choice but to become one.